MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 cd mm-dapp-react && npm install
 ```

+The `npx vite` or `npm run dev` commands can be used to run our project at any time if the development server has been stopped.

 Open the project in your code editor of choice.
-We will start by resetting the `App.tsx` page to give us a blank slate.
+We will reset the `App.tsx` page to give us a blank slate.

 Update `App.tsx` to: